Student Funding

 Funding Program Overview

-Reading through this page from top to bottom is critical first step to a successful funding application!
+Reading through this page from top to bottom is critical first step to a successful funding application, especially the FAQ’s!

 Our funding program eliminates barriers for students with demonstrated need to participate in transformative opportunities such as internships, research, and short-term educational programs abroad.